slowernews/wisdom-tldr/chapters/chapter_3_action.md

 chess gambits -- exchange material by position-time.

+> *'My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*
+> *'Trees that are slow to grow bear the best fruit.' -- Molière*
 > *'Most people overestimate what they can do in one year and underestimate what they can do in ten years.' -- Bill Gates*
 > *'Go-Karts -- Feel fast, are slow 747s -- Feel slow, are fast Ship it! -- Feels fast, is slow Test > *'Document it! -- Feels slow, is fast.'*
 > *'Things may come to those who wait, but only the things left by those who hustle. -- Abraham Lincoln*